wasawi/devart-template/project_posts/2014-03-17-Google-Plus-API.md

 ```
  $ brew install python
 ```
  Google + API requires Pip.
-Pip comes with the Homebrew installation but if you use another package manager, download pip at, http://pip.readthedocs.org/en/latest/installing.html.
-Create a file named get-pip.py with its contents and then run:
+Pip comes with the Homebrew installation, but if you are using another package manager, download pip at, http://pip.readthedocs.org/en/latest/installing.html.
+Create a file named get-pip.py with its contents, and then run:

 ```
  $ sudo python get-pip.py